 Dogs are also experts at reading and deciphering facial expressions.
 Based on our facial expressions and gestures, they may attempt to guess what they should do next.
 Dogs are adept at reading their owner’s moods.
 If you look sad, your dog may try to provide comfort by cuddling up next to you.
 Dogs are probably the animals most in tune with human emotions.

 However, communication is a two-way street.
-Since dogs are attempting to communicate with their stares, we should also try our best to understand what they’re trying to convey.
+Since dogs are attempting to communicate with their gazes, we should also try our best to understand what they’re trying to convey.
 When reading this article, you’ll find that most of the time understanding what dogs have to say requires context of the environment and situation.
 However, the rest of their body language can also add insight to their emotions.

-Different Types of Communication
+Different Types of Dog Communication

 If you notice your dog staring at you, they are telling you something, whether actively or passively.
 For instance, they may sit next to the door and look at you if they need to go to the bathroom.